I went to the mysterious metaphysical grocery store in Las Vegas and it’s just as mind boggling as it sounds

 I went to Omega Mart not knowing what to expect.
 I knew it was art and full of techy surprises, but the actual place just wowed me.
 Basically, the premise is that it’s a grocery store but you quickly discover hidden passageways to a world where you can spend hours exploring.

-There are lights, sound, exhibits, computers, robots and it’s an amazing sensory experience on the surface, but if you’re really into it you can follow an intricate storyline that involves the grocery store and what seems to be an evil parent organization doing bad things.
+Lights, sounds, exhibits, computers, robots and more make for a unique sensory experience on the surface.
+But dig further and you can follow an intricate storyline that involves the grocery store and what seems to be an evil parent organization doing bad things.

 “I hope people leave feeling inspired and wanting to build new worlds and environments of their own,” said Meow Wolf art director Spencer Olsen, who supervised the project.